programmersd21/kairo/README.md

 <div align="center">

-# 📝 Kairo
+# Kairo

-### 🌿 Minimal, powerful task management for the modern terminal.
+### A keyboard-driven task manager that lives in your terminal and never phones home.

 ![Demo](screenshots/demo.gif)